cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/overview.rst

 and each thread must operate on its own instance of a Dataset.

 As a consequence, multiple threads accessing the same dataset will have different instances of the same dataset.
-If they are in the same transaction, an issue arises if the datasets are :ref:`Table-based <datasets-overview-types>`: the threads will buffer writes in-memory and will not see each other's writes.
+If they are in the same transaction, issues can arise.
+If the datasets are :ref:`Table-based <datasets-overview-types>`: the threads will buffer writes in-memory and will not see each other's writes.
 Then, upon flush, it is possible that the different threads will overwrite each others' changes.
+For :ref:`FileSets <datasets-fileset>`, multiple threads can end up writing to the same file.

-One solution is to design your use of the datasets so that each thread writes to unique columns, preventing the overwriting.
-Another solution is to use a :ref:`dataset type
+One solution is to design your use of the datasets so that each thread writes to unique columns, preventing overwriting.
-<datasets-overview-types>` that is not Table-based, such as a :ref:`FileSet
-<datasets-fileset>`.

 .. _cross-namespace-dataset-access: